-The fuselage has a constant circular cross section and is attached to the wing without any cutouts for the spar.
-A dropped aisle from just behind the cockpit through the lavatory makes moving about the cabin easier.
-The keyed cabin door is located on the forward left-hand side of the fuselage.
-It has 12 locking pins and two pressure seals and is hinged forward with a folding two-step entry stair mounted just inside the entrance.
-A plug-type emergency exit is located on the aft right-hand side of the cabin.
+The Model 525 fuselage has a constant circular cross section and is attached to the wing without any cutouts for the spar.
+A dropped isle from just behind the cockpit through the lavatory makes moving about the cabin easier.
+The keyed cabin door is located on the forward lefthand side of the fuselage.
+It has 12 locking pins and two pressure seals and is hinged forward with a folding twostep entry stair mounted just inside the entrance.
+A plugtype emergency exit is located on the aft right-hand side of the cabin.
 The windshields are designed to meet bird resistance requirements of 14 CFR Part 25.
-Framing structures surround the main door opening, emergency exit, and windshield providing structural continuity.
+Framing assemblies surround the main door opening, emergency exit, and windshields to provide structural continuity.